chronosphereio/processing-templates/CONTRIBUTING.md

 Any sample data included with the template must be placed into the `samples` directory, and have a descriptive name.

 ⚠️ Absolutely no sensitive data should be committed to this repo!
 You are responsible for ensure the complete sanitization of any submitted samples.

+## Recommendations

+It is recommended that you pretty print your JSON templates before opening your pull request. a great tool for this is [jsonformatter.org](jsonformatter.org).